FCC leader says agency is no longer independent as he’s grilled by Democrats over Kimmel controversy

 Soon after, with the hearing still underway, the website changed, removing “independent” from a section describing its mission.

+Trump has waged an aggressive campaign against the media in his second term, filing lawsuits against outlets whose coverage he dislikes and threatening to revoke TV broadcast licenses.
+On Wednesday, he criticized NBC for an interview with Democratic Sen. Raphael Warnock, saying the network “should be ashamed of themselves.”

+“The Public airwaves, which these Networks are using at no charge, should not be allowed to get away with this any longer!”
+Trump wrote on Truth Social.
+“They should be properly licensed, and pay significant amounts of money for using this very valuable Public space.”

-The 2½-hour hearing before the Senate Commerce, Science and Transportation Committee repeatedly circled back to Carr's stance on Kimmel after the late-night host's comments on slain conservative activist Charlie Kirk.
+The 2½-hour hearing before the Senate Commerce committee repeatedly circled back to Carr's stance on Kimmel after the late-night host's comments on slain conservative activist Charlie Kirk.
 At the time, Carr's vocal criticism and veiled threats were equated with that of a mob boss.

 Carr said he was simply enforcing laws holding networks to stricter scrutiny than cable and other forms of media and that “the FCC has walked away from enforcing the public interest standard."